The Price of Love (Woof!) | Wealthsimple

 Well, it's our job to be cold, and some of us here at Wealthsimple think of ourselves as walking calculators.
 We do it so you don't have to.

 Let's start our conversation about “how much should I budget for a dog” with this: it's gonna be more expensive than you think.
 However parsimonious you think you're going to be, there is a vanity dog collar (or a heartworm medicine) out there that's going to argue with you.
 There's a whole industry built to exploit your sense of love and guilt when it comes to your pet — and business is booming.
-In 2018, one study found that Brits spent £57 billion a year on their pets.
-Another study from Sainsbury puts the lifetime average cost of dogs at around £16,900.
-The same survey estimates owning a dog costs £1,183 annually.
-(Don’t worry: we’ll break down prices later so you can make a budget of your own.)
+In 1994, one study found that Americans spent $17 billion a year on their pets.
+In 2018, the estimate was closer to $72 billion.
+Another study puts the lifetime average cost of dogs at around $15,000.
+Forbes estimates a cost of $1,641 per year.
+Spruce Pets estimates a range as wide as $1,400-4,300 per year.
+(Don’t worry: we’ll break down those prices later so you can make a budget of your own.)

 We're not here to judge.
 We also want the fanciest toys and the coolest travel carries and whatever the Mayo Clinic of veterinary care is.
 But we also like calculating how much things cost.
 So we've devised a simple guide to the costs of dog ownership.
 Because it's always better to know what you're getting into — and because it's even better to plan and budget accordingly.